Accessibility in the Pyle Center

 PHYSICAL ACCESS

-All floors of the Pyle Center are accessible by stairs or by elevator.
+All floors of the Pyle Center are accessible by stairs and by elevator.
 There is a ramp-accessible front entrance to the Pyle Center on Langdon Street.
 Once you enter, the elevator is just to the right of the front information desk.
 There are ADA compliant restrooms located on each floor.
 The first row of the Alumni Lounge (location for all keynotes and plenaries) is reserved for wheelchair users, and all aisles are ADA compliant.

 LACTATION ROOMS